 Possible side effects include high blood pressure and kidney problems, particularly with long-term treatment.

-A powerful drug that works by suppressing bone marrow activity.
+A powerful drug that is used to treat a number of different types of cancer.
+It works by suppressing bone marrow activity.
 It's given by injection into a vein and can take around six weeks to take effect.

 Because cyclophosphamide affects the blood and bladder, you'll need blood and urine tests both before and during treatment.
-It can lead to permanent sterility in men and reduced fertility in women, and lowers immunity.
+It can lead to low sperm count in men and reduced fertility in women, and lowers immunity.
 There’s also a slightly increased risk of certain cancers.

 Prescribed to reduce inflammation and slow the progress of rheumatoid arthritis and lupus, this anti-malarial is among the mildest DMARDs.
 Taken daily in tablet form, it can take up to six months for the full benefits to be felt.